Top 10 Greatest Guitar Solos of All Time

 A guitar solo from another dimension, performed by an immortal guitar virtuoso born on another planet.

 Let's not mess about.
 This solo is one of the most impressive solos ever written, and Syn is one of the best guitarists to reach fame this side of the year 2000.
-Agreed, melodically it's no comfortably numb or stairway to heaven, but sometimes it's not just about that.
-We all know he can write incredible melodic solos (just listen to Dear God or Betrayed), but this solo incorporates so many different guitar playing techniques and sounds at impossible speeds whilst retaining it's melodical value that it deserves to be in the top 10.
-It's fighting the modern guitarist corner, and it deserves to win.
+Agreed, melodically it's no Comfortably Numb or Stairway to Heaven, but sometimes it's not just about that.
+We all know he can write incredible melodic solos (just listen to Dear God or Betrayed), but this solo incorporates so many different guitar-playing techniques and sounds at impossible speeds while retaining its melodic value that it deserves to be in the top 10.
+It's fighting the modern guitarist's corner, and it deserves to win.

-Amazing band, amazing guitarist, amazing solo, and very meaningful song.
-This whole thing comes together so perfectly well with high technicality and meaning as well as high difficulty all because Syn thought the Rev wanted a blistering solo for this song.
+Amazing band, amazing guitarist, amazing solo, and a very meaningful song.
+This whole thing comes together so perfectly well, with high technicality and meaning as well as high difficulty.
+All because Syn thought the Rev wanted a blistering solo for this song.
 Even the orchestra people made sure to tell Syn how amazing this solo was.
 That's how amazing it was.

-1. Feeling: No one can much Marty on his vibrato, bending and melody.
+1. Feeling: No one can match Marty on his vibrato, bending, and melody.

 2. Shredding: Insane runs and amazing arpeggios.